What is Population Health?

 - Nontraditional partnerships.
 Tech companies, venture capitalists and established health care organizations are actively seeking partners to pursue innovative projects that will change the face of health care.
 While some in higher education eschew these connections, Lehigh will embrace partnerships that afford scholarly rigor and research integrity.

 To track epidemics, make effective policy decisions, evaluate community health, or determine the economics of health care practice, one needs to understand data and trends across populations.
-The College of Health will bring Lehigh’s research strengths and interdisciplinary approach to bear on the big challenges and opportunities in health and health care here in the U.S. and around the world.
-As a result, Lehigh will be poised to compete for extramural funding and produce novel research.
+The College of Health brings Lehigh’s research strengths and interdisciplinary approach to bear on the big challenges and opportunities in health and health care here in the U.S. and around the world.
+As a result, Lehigh is poised to compete for extramural funding and produce novel research.

 In support of this goal, the college is considering efforts that include: